Readify/madskillz/Consulting.md

 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
 - I am comfortable with building a product vision with a customer based on their business needs, regardless of whether this involves technology or otherwise.
-- I am proficient at delivering software projects using agile practices.
+- I am proficient at leading software projects using agile practices.
 - I can confidently and charismatically pitch ideas and influence my team and my customer's decisions.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.